Christ-Mind-Teachings/cmi-wom/_early/com.md

 Now.
 Take a moment and go into the mind and simply ask:

-> *Father what you have me communicate in this moment?*
+> *Father what would you have me communicate in this moment?*

 and when you’re ready, say it again.